jeffallen/remote-notification/android-fcm-app/README.md

 4. **Decryption at Destination**: Only the notification-backend has the private key to decrypt tokens

 ### Security Benefits
+- **Hybrid Encryption**: Combines RSA security with AES performance
+- **Authenticated Encryption**: AES-GCM provides both confidentiality and authenticity
+- **Per-Token Keys**: Each token encrypted with unique AES key
+- **Forward Secrecy**: Compromise of one token doesn't affect others
-- **Privacy by Design**: App-backend operators cannot access raw device tokens
+- **Zero-Knowledge Relay**: App-backend cryptographically cannot access tokens
-- **Organizational Separation**: Different teams can operate app-backend vs notification-backend
-- **Compliance**: Easier to demonstrate privacy controls for regulatory requirements
-- **Memory Security**: Decrypted tokens are wiped from memory immediately after use
+- **Memory Security**: All keys and decrypted data wiped immediately after use
+- **No Token Logging**: No plaintext tokens ever logged anywhere in the system

 See the chat transcript for additional privacy analysis regarding FCM tokens and law enforcement access.